DJDevon3/My_Circuit_Python_Projects/Circuit Python Snippets/README.md

 Next Update: 30 minutes
 ```
 ## Timer update example with time_calc
+This one is meant for finished & refined scripts not debugging.
+It will update every 15 minutes regardless if you attempt to save in between that time or not.
+Strict update timer only, no interference.
 ```py
 # 900 = 15 mins, 1800 = 30 mins, 3600 = 1 hour
 sleep_time = 900